MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Debug like/dislike function in vue.
+* Try to add like/dislike function in vue.
-* Fix invalid login/password warning user.

 # Before to run this server